 Generate a lump sum report to record donations into QuickBooks

-If you just need a listing of entries by Gift Category and Fund, then please refer to the first recommended approach in the article Working with Quickbooks and LGL.
+If you just need a listing of entries by Gift Category and Fund, please refer to the first recommended approach in the article Working with Quickbooks and LGL.

 If you have more complex requirements to generate your lump sum entries, this article explains how can you can generate a custom report with the lump sum amounts to enter into your accounting software.

 Degree of difficulty: medium.
-It relies on some post-processing outside of LGL.
+The process relies on some post-processing outside of LGL.
 It does not require a high level of technical skill, but does rely on some familiarity with the concatenate function and pivot tables.
 For more on these and other spreadsheet functions, see our blog post Top 10 favorite Excel tips for nonprofits.

 Gifts should be entered into LGL using a combination of Campaign, Fund, and Gift Category, and the way you categorize gifts in LGL should be somewhat similar to how you do so in your accounting software.
 For example,